-The Aycock, College Hill and Fisher Park neighborhoods all include areas designated by Greensboro as historic districts.
+The College Hill, Dunleath and Fisher Park neighborhoods all include areas designated by Greensboro as historic districts.
 Even though the city has had historic districts for more than 35 years, the Historic Preservation Commission and the city Planning Department still occasionally hear from newcomers who say they have no idea that property ownership in historic districts carries responsibilities not found in other neighborhoods.
-Please understand that:
+Buyers are responsible for knowing that:

 - Homes in the historic districts are under all the same regulations as homes in the rest of the city.
 For example, no more than four unrelated individuals can occupy a single residential unit, and parking is prohibited in front yards.

-- In addition, exterior renovations must comply with the city’s Historic District Manual and Design Guidelines.
-Before work can begin, most projects require a certificate of appropriateness approved by the city historic preservation staff (for small-scale and routine projects) or the Historic Preservation Commission, which meets monthly.
+- Exterior renovations must comply with the city’s Historic District Manual and Design Guidelines.
+Before work can begin, most projects require a certificate of appropriateness approved by the city historic preservation staff (for small-scale and routine projects) or the Historic Preservation Commission, which meets on the last Wednesday of each month.

 - Projects requiring prior approval include placement of satellite dishes, replacement of windows, adding or expanding parking areas and walkways, and cutting down trees of at least 4 inches in diameter at breast height.